 His later investment saw Franco become an owner with a significant interest in the control of Crystal Palace.
 While Harris and Blitzer secured their shares in December 2015 with their initial £50m cash injection.
 The deal saw Long, Browett and Hosking all agree to reduce their ownership in the Eagles.

-What have Crystal Palace won with Parish, Textor and co as their owners?
+What have Crystal Palace won with Parish and co as their owners?

-The Eagles are yet to add a major title to Crystal Palace’s trophy cabinet since Parish, Textor, Harris, Blitzer or Franco became owners in the club.
-But Parish’s tenure as an owner and the Selhurst Park natives’ chairman has turned the once-financially-crippled team’s future around in terms of status.
+The Eagles have added the FA Cup and Community Shield to Crystal Palace’s trophy cabinet since Parish Harris, Blitzer and Franco became owners in the club.
+Parish’s tenure as an owner and the Selhurst Park natives’ chairman has turned the once-financially-crippled team’s future around in terms of status.

 Parish’s CPFC 2010 consortium saved Crystal Palace from collapse.
 It beat the administrator in control of the club’s June 1, 2010 deadline on the day the Eagles faced closing shop for good with its beyond-the-eleventh-hour deal to buy Selhurst Park for £4m off the Bank of Scotland through last-gasp talks.